 In other words, you’re likely to find a Hilton property or two for most places you’re planning to travel.

-Hilton also recently solidified its partnership with American Express.
-In early 2018, four Hilton credit cards, new and rebranded, were made available for sign up.
-These cards come with decent sign-up bonuses and member perks like elite status, a free night certificate, airline lounge benefits, and more.
+These cards come with welcome offers for meeting a minimum spend and member perks like elite status, a free night certificate, airline lounge benefits, and more.

 Speaking of status, there are 4 Hilton Honors tiers.
 Upon enrolling, you receive member status.
 From there, Hilton has requirements to achieve Silver, Gold, or Diamond status.
 Each status comes with increased earning bonuses and perks.